 - Effective framing of Whois usage, based on the six purposes, may reduce registrar nonsense;

-- A form field expands professionally to provide explanation on https://en.internet.nl/.
-A screenshot that includes explanation can be a starting point for maintenance;
+- Form fields provide explanations in a professional way on https://en.internet.nl/.
+A screenshot of such an explanation can be a solid problem statement for maintenance;

-- Putting an arrow on a screenshot of SIDN’s Whois can be difficult, because of hidden field names.
+- Putting an arrow on a still illegal screenshot of SIDN’s Whois can be difficult, because of hidden field names.
 SIDN can easily improve by adding a ‘Public Visibility’ form field;

-- The Whois screen can replace hard-to-find web pages about SIDN’s terms and conditions and key case law.
-This way prevents an insufficient mix of aspects on a separate web page;
+- The Whois screen can replace hard-to-find web pages about terms and conditions, and key case law.
+Modular explanation makes maintainable;

 - Access to a domain provider’s Whois menu differs from optimal to none.
-Smooth auditing requires user-friendly public Whois and know-how;
+Smooth auditing requires user-friendly public Whois;

-- The maintenance of Whois data would improve with minimal knowledge on the part of those responsible.
+- Maintenance of Whois data would improve with minimal knowledge on the part of those responsible.

-In order to improve privacy in the .nl zone, SIDN changed rules on 1st March 2016.
-If a domain is for ‘private purposes’, then the holder name is hidden by default in Whois.
-The ‘private purposes’ versus ‘business purposes’ table field was a big step forward, but I think global analysis leads to an improved Whois.
+In order to improve privacy in the .nl zone, SIDN changed rules from 1st March 2016.
+If a domain is for ‘private use’, then the holder name is hidden by default in Whois.
+‘Business use’ yes/no was a big step forward, although global analysis may lead to an improved Whois standard.

-- For a registrant for ‘business purposes’ as compared to ‘private purposes’, privacy is less of a legal issue;
+- For a registrant for ‘business use’ as compared to ‘private use’, privacy is less of a legal issue;

-- For a natural person, use of ‘business purposes’ in order to show holder’s name is a messy workaround.
+- For a natural person, type ‘business use’ in order to show holder’s name is the best workaround.
 Enabling display of a natural person’s name is correctly outside my domain provider’s menu.
 Otherwise, the ‘private use’ type would continue to lead to ‘business use’ warnings;

-- Transparency and reporting a leak of data, may require in the future the real ‘business purposes’ holder name, which is mandatory in some zones;
+- Transparency and reporting a leak of data, may require in the future the real ‘business use’ holder name, which is mandatory in some zones;

 - Manually forwarding email to the real domain holder slows down the handling of an issue.
 This delay could become part of regulation;